gl051/engineering-leadership-journal/leadership/scaling-teams.md

 ## Adaptable and Agile Teams

 Adapatability and agility comes together as an essential mix of requisites to scale teams with success.
-The following are strategies to face achieve that:
+The following are strategies to help achieving that:

 * Retructure your team intentionally.
 Every team and organization will change wether we want it or not.
 We need to be aware of what are the needs of a team and support the changes to fulfill those needs.
 Awareness will bring to a more powerful structure of your team.